Monday, July 28, 2025

 Pride struts boldly before God.
 Shame cowers, and humbly covers its face.

 And as for shame making us say that “we’re not worthy of love”?
 Of course it does that.
 Thank God it does that!
 Because in direct contradiction to the preacher who said “It’s a lie to say we’re unworthy of God’s love,” the truth is, we are unworthy of God’s love.
-If you think you are worthy of God’s love then you do not a clue as to what the gospel of Jesus Christ is all about.
+If you think you are worthy of God’s love then you do not have a clue as to what the gospel of Jesus Christ is all about.
 Jesus died for the unworthy.
 The Bible insists on that.
 “While we were yet sinners Christ died for us.”

 God’s true saints have always acknowledged their unworthiness.
 Elizabeth Clephane, 19th century Scottish hymnwriter, wrote this: